 Photo by Chris Benson

-Natural Heritage Conservation Program –Land Trusts Conservation Fund (NHCP-LTCF)
+Natural Heritage Conservation Program – Land Trusts Conservation Fund (NHCP-LTCF)

 Small Grants Program

-The 2023-2024 application window is closed.
+The 2025-2026 application window is closed.

 Overview

-In order to be considered for the 2024-2025 NHCP-LTCF Small Grants Program, completed Application Forms and required documentation are to be submitted between May 21, 2024 and September 4, 2024 at 8:00pm (ET).
-Prospective awardees, please review the Year 6 guidelines for deadlines and important dates below (subject to change).
+In order to be considered for the 2025-2026 NHCP-LTCF Small Grants Program, completed Application Forms and required documentation are to be submitted between May 21, 2025 and September 15, 2025 at 8:00pm (ET).
+Prospective awardees, please review the Year 7 guidelines for deadlines and important dates below (subject to change).

-To be eligible for funding in Year 6, projects must close between April 1, 2024 and *NEW* February 17, 2025.
+To be eligible for funding in Year 7, projects must close between April 1, 2025 and *NEW* December 31, 2025.

 If you would like to be added to our email list to receive program announcements and updates, please email grants@whc.org.

-The Government of Canada is investing a further $80 million to their initial $100 million investment (2019-2023), over the next 3 years in the Natural Heritage Conservation Program (from April 1, 2023, to March 31, 2026) as a continuation of the Budget 2018’s Nature Legacy initiative.
+The Government of Canada is investing a further $90 million to their initial $100 million investment (2019-2023), over the next 3 years in the Natural Heritage Conservation Program (from April 1, 2023, to March 31, 2026) as a continuation of the Budget 2018’s Nature Legacy initiative.
 This funding will be shared by conservation partners including the Nature Conservancy of Canada, Ducks Unlimited Canada, and Canada’s community and regional land trusts.

 The NHCP is a public-private partnership designed to advance privately protected areas in some of the country’s most cherished landscapes.